owenps/forsenInsane/README.md

   - `ocr.py` detects the IGT time (tesseract)
   - Check if the timer is between 10:00 and 14:27
   - If yes: post to X
-  - If no: sleep for 60 seconds then loop again.
+  - If no: sleep for 60 seconds, then loop again.

-The bot maintains a local state `state.json` for not sending multiple notifications for the same run.
+The bot maintains a local state `state.json` to avoid sending multiple notifications for the same run.
 Configurations for the bot live in `config.json`.

 > [!NOTE]